xcap2000/data-tools/doc/Readme.md

 Test with different database technologies in different versions, document every supported database.

 Implement log, allow.
 Maybe use sqlite with compressed database to hold data and/or to hold configuration, job information.
+Log using utc datetime and show acccording to user/windows preferences.
+Logs maybe synchronized with we application for profiling, debugging etc.

 Add command line interface and Console UI support like ncurses.